For the version of Panic Dizzy that was originally released for the home computer systems.

 You must work out picking up the cards ensuring that you follow the path backwards ensuring you don't hit any dead ends, or run out of time.

-Panic Dizzy was released as part of "The Excellent Dizzy Collection" for the Sega Game Gear.
+Back in the day, this game was only released as part of "The Excellent Dizzy Collection" compilation for the Sega Master System (as a ROM) and the Sega Game Gear.

-In 2019, a Kickstarter campaign to physically release the NES version on cartride launched.
+In early 2019, a Kickstarter campaign to physically release the Nintendo Entertainment System (NES) version on cartridge launched.

 The campaign ended with £20,780 pledged.